juniordiscart/ImpossibleOdds-Toolkit/Docs/Weblink.md

 ## Response Mapping

-One of the tasks the messenger also takes on is to map any request it sents out to any response data that comes in, and processes it to a usable object.
+One of the tasks the messenger also takes on is to map any request it sends out to any response data that comes in, and processes it to a usable object.
 A request object should be marked with a singular `WeblinkResponse` attribute, which defines the type of the response it is to be associated with.

 ```cs
 [WeblinkResponse(typeof(MyResponse))]